The scope of the Committee is to provide advice to the NSW Environment Protection Authority (EPA) on matters specifically related to:

 All non-industry and non-government members are eligible to receive remuneration (including travelling and subsistence allowances) as outlined in the remuneration framework for NSW Government boards and committees.

 - Committee members may request a person to be the deputy of that member.
-The EPA may agree to any such request.
+The EPA may agree to such a request.

 - In the absence of a member, the member’s deputy may, if available, act in the place of the member.